Monday, December 11, 2023

 PKGhatak,MD.

 20 million people are at risk of Loiasis and annual incidence is 3 to 10 million.
 The illness was thought to be benign, now, that is questioned by the finding that the mortality reaches 14 % in local areas where parasitemia is unusually high – over 30,000 microfilaria /ml of blood.
-Another worm disease, Onchocerciasis, is also endemic in several countries in the very area; and the treatment of Onchocercia by Ivermectin leads to the development of encephalitis and deaths of unsuspected patients having both these two diseases simultaneously.
+Another worm disease, Onchocerciasis, is also endemic in several countries in the very area; and the treatment of Onchocerca by Ivermectin leads to the development of encephalitis and deaths of unsuspected patients having both these two diseases simultaneously.

 The first case of Loiasis was reported from San Domingo in 1770, by a French surgeon Mongin who saw the Loa loa worm in the eye of a woman but was unsuccessful in removing it.

 The Chrysops fly, is an unusually aggressive and determined fly.
 It lacerates the skin of its victim with its sharp saw like proboscis and then licks the blood from the wound.
-The bites are quite painful and attempts to drive the fly away, lead to more bites by the same determined fly who must have a bloody meal for her egg development.
+The bites are quite painful and attempts to drive the flyaway, lead to more bites by the same determined fly, who must have a bloody meal for her egg development.

 The life cycle of Loa loa: